BonsaiDen/JavaScript-Garden/doc/hasownproperty.md

     foo.hasOwnProperty('bar'); // false
     foo.hasOwnProperty('goo'); // true

-Only `hasOwnProperty` will give the correct and expected result.
-This is essential when iterating over the properties of any object.
-There is no other way to exclude properties that are not defined on the object **itself**, but somewhere on its prototype chain.
+Only `hasOwnProperty` will give the correct and expected result, this is essential when iterating over the properties of any object.
+There is **no** other way to exclude properties that are not defined on the object *itself*, but somewhere on its prototype chain.

 ### `hasOwnProperty` as a property

-JavaScript does not protect the property name `hasOwnProperty`; therefore, if the possibility exists that an object might have a property with this name, it is necessary to use an *external* `hasOwnProperty` in order to get correct results.
+JavaScript does **not** protect the property name `hasOwnProperty`; thus, if the possibility exists that an object might have a property with this name, it is necessary to use an *external* `hasOwnProperty` in order to get correct results.